vogievetsky/rj/README.md

 ## Why rj?

-I love [jq](https://stedolan.github.io/jq/) and use it daily but I after years of use I still struggle to remember the syntax for the more advanced parts of the language.
+I love [jq](https://stedolan.github.io/jq/) and use it often but after years of use I still struggle to remember the syntax for the more advanced parts of the language.
-For me writing anything but the simplest jq filter requires opening the [manual](https://stedolan.github.io/jq/manual/).
+For me writing anything but a simple jq program requires opening the [manual](https://stedolan.github.io/jq/manual/).
 This is not jq's fault.
-You need practice to get good at something and since the jq filters are so short it would take a very long time to become proficient.
+You need practice to get good at something and since jq expression are so short it would take a very long time to become proficient.
-I wanted to have a tool just like jq in API (which jq nails) but with a filter syntax that is more accessible.
+I wanted to have a tool just with jq's API (which is rock solid) but with an expression syntax that is more accessible to the JS aficionado.

 ## Installation